-William Morris was a pivotal figure in the Arts & Crafts movement of the late 19th century.
-Today, on the anniversary of this birth in 1834, we’re asking what is it about his design legacy that is so compelling and enduring in interior design today?
+William Morris was a pivotal figure in the Arts & Crafts movement of the late 19th century, but what is it about his design legacy that continues to make it so compelling and enduring in interior design today?

 As most textile manufacturers turned to cheaper and easier chemical methods, Morris fought against the disappearance of natural dyeing techniques.
 Natural colours, he felt, had a richness lacking in chemical dyes and instead chose to return to natural dyes derived from plants, such as madder (red) and weld (yellow) and indigo.